radiofiambre/art-portfolio/README.md

 ```

 ## 🚧 Future developments
-* Add more content on Illustration page.
+* Create an Illustration page and add more content.
-* Add a Photography page.
+* Create a Photography page and add more content.
-* Add a Contact page.
+* Create a Contact page.

 Open index.html in browser.